BSc in Business, Language and Culture

 When business meets culture

-When doing business internationally managers and specialists not only need to be skilled in economics and business administration.
-They must also understand and deal effectively with cultural differences and diversity.
-The BSc BLC programme focuses on the intercultural aspects of internationalisation.
+When doing business internationally, managers and specialists not only need to be skilled in economics and business administration.
+They must also understand international and local cultural and business conditions.
 You will learn about differences and similarities between countries and cultures – and how companies and other organisations can best handle the challenges that such differences create.
 This could for example be when developing and implementing sustainable business solutions.

-Examples could be the cultural context that companies need to be sensitive to when they enter new markets – or how companies negotiate and work together across borders without misunderstanding each other.
+Companies need to be sensitive to the cultural context when they enter new markets – or they negotiate and work together across borders in order not to misunderstand each other.
 Or imagine the challenges of an international company that wants to develop a corporate identity that management and employees can relate to and understand in all its subsidiaries in many different countries.
 Just how does a company develop the cultural awareness that allows it to make sense of and navigate between partners, authorities and customers in Buenos Aires, Copenhagen, Munich, Seattle and Paris?
-Especially, when working with sustainability or social responsibility.
-How do you bring people together around such ideals and ideas that may clash strongly with culturally based traditions and perceptions in some countries?
+Especially, when working with sustainability and social responsibility, how do companies bring people together around ideals and ideas that may clash with culturally based traditions and perceptions in some countries or markets?

 Understanding international business conditions

 BSc BLC will provide you with a broad understanding of business administration.
 You will gain insights into the fields of international business, economics, finance, statistics, strategy and accounting and learn how to identify and solve business and organisational challenges.
-You will also learn how to handle communication challenges both internally within the company and with the external environment.
+Additionally, you will learn about sustainable business strategies in a global business context.

 Language as a key to understanding culture and society